 Most hold advanced degrees.
-Common degrees include the Marriage and Family Therapy (MFT) license, which require a master’s degree, and doctorate-level psychology training, such as PsyD and MD degrees.
+Common degrees include the marriage and family therapy (MFT) license, which require a master’s degree, and doctorate-level psychology training, such as doctorate (PhD) and doctorate in psychology (PsyD) degrees.

 Each must also have state licenses and certifications for the type of treatments they offer.